Val-Zoro/Zoro/README.md

 4) Extract it
 5) Open cmd in that folder (Being where the .py file is)
 6) Type: "pip install -r requirements.txt" (This will download all the needed packages / imports)
-7) Run the file, enter: "main.py"
+7) Launch via the updater, enter: "python launcher.py"

 **Restart your pc if errors happens**